Lavanya918/mosaic-docs/user-menu.md

-# MOSAIC – User Menu (Right Panel)
+# User Menu

 ## Overview

-The **User Menu** is accessible from the top-right corner of the MOSAIC platform by clicking on the user avatar.
-This panel provides access to account-related controls, support resources, and session management options.
+The **User Menu** provides access to account-level settings, platform controls, documentation, and support-related actions within the MOSAIC platform.
+It is accessible from the **top-right profile icon** and remains available across all pages.

 ---

-## User Information
+## Profile Information

-This section displays information related to the currently authenticated user.
-The details shown and the available options within the user menu are determined by the role assigned to the user within the MOSAIC platform.
+The top section of the user menu displays:
+- **User display name**
+- **Role** (e.g., Owner)

+This section helps users quickly identify the active account.

+---

+## Your Teams

+Provides access to team-related information associated with the user’s account.

+---

-## Menu Options
+## Control Room

-### Control & Account Management
-- **Control Room**

-  The **Control Room** provides a centralized, operational view of all orders within the MOSAIC platform.
-It is designed for    real-time monitoring, tracking, and oversight of order progression across key workflow stages, enabling efficient coordination between laboratory operations, image processing, quality control, and clinical review.
+### Overview

-  The Control Room layout and functionality are similar to the Orders section accessible from the Home page, with an emphasis   on operational status visibility.
+The **Control Room** acts as a centralized operational view, similar in structure and functionality to the **Orders** section available from the left navigation panel.

-- **Manage Credits**
+### Functionality

+- Displays a tabular view of orders
+- Supports filtering, sorting, and data export
+- Allows monitoring of order progression and workflow status

+This section is intended for high-level operational oversight.

+---

+## Manage Credits

-  - Allows users to view and manage available credits for platform usage.
+Allows users to view and manage credits associated with their account.
+Credits may be used for platform services, analyses, or tests depending on the active plan.

+---

-### Documentation & Support
+## Documentation

+Provides access to MOSAIC documentation, including:
+- Platform workflows
-- **Documentation**
+- Feature descriptions
-  - Opens official MOSAIC user guides and technical documentation.
-- **Amaranth Support**
+- Usage guidelines

+Documentation is intended for onboarding, reference, and support.

+---

 ## Amaranth Support

 ### Overview

-**Amaranth Support** provides users with a direct channel to contact the Amaranth support team for assistance related to the MOSAIC platform.
-This option is available from the **right-side user menu** and enables users to submit queries or report issues without leaving the application.
+**Amaranth Support** enables users to contact the support team directly from within the platform for assistance or general queries.

+---

 ### Access

-- Click on the **user profile icon** in the top-right corner
+- Click the **user profile icon**
-- Select **Amaranth Support** from the menu
+- Select **Amaranth Support**

 This opens the **Contact Amaranth Support** modal.

+---

 ### Contact Amaranth Support Modal

-The support modal allows users to submit a support request by entering the following information:

 #### Fields

 - **Email Address**
-  - Email address for support correspondence
+  - Email for support correspondence

 - **Topic**
-  - Short subject describing the issue or request
+  - Short subject describing the query
-  - Example: *Order status*, *Image upload issue*, *Access problem*

 - **Description**
   - Brief description of the issue or assistance required

+---

 ### Actions

 - **Send**
-  - Submits the support request to the Amaranth support team
+  - Submits the support request

 - **Cancel**
-  - Closes the modal without submitting the request
+  - Closes the modal without submission

-### Feedback & System Information
-- **Request Feature**
-  - Enables users to submit feature enhancement requests.
-- **Report Issue**
-  - Allows users to report bugs or technical issues encountered on the platform.
-- **Version History**
-  - Displays the application’s version information and update history.

 ---

+### Usage Notes

+- Avoid including patient-identifiable or sensitive clinical information
+- Provide sufficient detail to help the support team respond effectively

+---

+## Request Feature

+### Overview

+The **Request Feature** option allows users to submit suggestions for new features or enhancements to the MOSAIC platform.

+---

+### Access

+- Click the **user profile icon**
+- Select **Request Feature**

+This opens the **Request New Feature** modal.

+---

+### Request New Feature Modal

+#### Fields

+- **Summary***
+  - Short title describing the requested feature

+- **Description**
+  - Detailed explanation of the feature request

+(* indicates required field)

+---

+### Actions

+- **Send**
+  - Submits the feature request

+- **Cancel**
+  - Closes the modal without submitting

+---

+### Notes

+- Feature requests are reviewed as part of the product roadmap
+- Submission does not guarantee immediate implementation
+- Sensitive or patient-specific data should not be included

+---

-## Session Management
+## Report Issue

+### Overview

+The **Report Issue** option allows users to report bugs, errors, or unexpected platform behavior.

+---

+### Access

+- Click the **user profile icon**
+- Select **Report Issue**

+This opens the **Report Issue** modal.

+---

+### Report Issue Modal

+#### Fields

+- **Summary***
+  - Short title describing the issue

+- **Description**
+  - Detailed explanation of the problem encountered

+(* indicates required field)

+---

+### Actions

+- **Send**
+  - Submits the issue report

-- **Sign Out**
+- **Cancel**
+  - Closes the modal without submission

+---

+### Usage Guidelines

+- Clearly describe the issue and steps to reproduce, if applicable
+- Do not include sensitive or patient-identifiable information
+- Reported issues are reviewed and tracked by the support team

+---

+## Version History

+Displays version information and update history for the MOSAIC platform, helping users stay informed about new features, enhancements, and fixes.

+---

+## Log Out

-  - Terminates the current user session and logs the user out of the MOSAIC platform.
+Logs the user out of the MOSAIC platform securely and ends the current session.

+---

-## Notes
+## Notes on Data Privacy
-- Visibility and accessibility of menu options may vary depending on the user’s assigned role.
-- The User Menu supports secure, role-based access to platform functionality.

-*End of Document*
+All examples shown in documentation use placeholders.
+Personal, patient-identifiable, or sensitive clinical information should not be included in documentation, feature requests, or support submissions.